 Format: Online Program

-Note: This program admits new students in summer term only.
-Application deadline for Summer 2013 is April 30th.
+Note: Application deadline for Fall 2013 is July 30th.

 The primary objective of the program is to prepare experienced clinical professionals to become leaders in the research, development, implementation, evaluation and management of information technology solutions to improve patient health outcomes.
 A secondary objective of the program is to fulfill the didactic content requirements to permit the student to obtain professional certification in clinical informatics (CPHIMS) through examination.